dvgniele/unibo-scalable-project/Readme.md

 * BUCKET_NAME
 * SA_NAME (Service Account)

-Then, create a folder named `resources` inside the `scripts` folder and copy the fat jar of the application.
+Then, create a folder named `resources` inside the `scripts` folder and copy the fat jar of the application and the dataset to upload.

 Finally, move to the `scripts` folder and run the following command